dontna/SaintsRow2-FOV-Changer/README.md

 Once you've made all of your changes, you can exit the script by typing `exit` or `quit`

 The next time you load into the game, the FOV will be changed!

-# Update
-The script can now handle three-digit FOV values, meaning you can set your FOV to anything between 1 and 999.
-Realistically the "limit" is 180, because after that your FOV can become unstable and glitchy; but feel free to use any values you want.

 # Forking my work
 You are free to take this script and make it your own.